JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ios-integration-overview.md

 This integration method can work for you if you do **not** import CocoaPods dependencies in your Kotlin Multiplatform project.

-If you create a project in Android Studio, choose the **Regular framework** option to have this setup generated automatically.
-If you use the [Kotlin Multiplatform web wizard](https://kmp.jetbrains.com/), direct integration is applied by default.
+If you use the [Kotlin Multiplatform IDE plugin]https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform), direct integration is applied by default.

 For more information, see [Direct integration](multiplatform-direct-integration.md).